-- community-based sentences are used primarily at the lower end of offence seriousness, and it is at this end that the scope of criminalized conduct (i.e., conduct that may lead to a response by the criminal justice system) varies considerably from one jurisdiction to the next; - community-based sentences as a response to criminalized conduct may be imposed not only by the courts, but also by the police, the prosecutor and even other administrative authorities, and decisions may also be taken by community-based bodies (as with the case of mediation and restorative justice measures); - community-based sentences, even if imposed by a court, are not necessarily entered into a centralized register nor recorded in the statistics; and - the terminology varies from one jurisdiction to another, and thus even communitybased sentences referred to by the same term (for example "probation") may not be comparable.
+- community-based sentences are used primarily at the lower end of offence seriousness, and it is at this end that the scope of criminalized conduct (i.e. conduct that may lead to a response by the criminal justice system) varies considerably from one jurisdiction to the next; - community-based sentences as a response to criminalized conduct may be imposed not only by the courts, but also by the police, the prosecutor and even other administrative authorities, and decisions may also be taken by community-based bodies (as with the case of mediation and restorative justice measures); - community-based sentences, even if imposed by a court, are not necessarily entered into a centralized register nor recorded in the statistics; and - the terminology varies from one jurisdiction to another, and thus even communitybased sentences referred to with the same term (for example "probation") may not be comparable.

-More generally, there are the considerable difficulties in making comparisons between how the criminal justice system operates in different countries.
-Nonetheless, thirty years after the adoption of the Tokyo Rules and ten years after the adoption of the Bangkok Rules, it is of interest to try to examine how community-based sentences are being used in different jurisdictions around the world.
+More generally, there are the considerable difficulties in making comparisons between how the criminal justice system operates in different countries.8 Nonetheless, almost 30 years after the adoption of the Tokyo Rules, it is of interest to try to examine how community-based sentences are being used in different jurisdictions around the world.
 This paper is based on the available literature and statistical data, and seeks to bring together a number of different observations about patterns.

-&lt;sup>6 Council of Europe Annual Penal Statistics (SPACE II), Aebi and Hashimoto 2018, and Aebi et al. 2019.
-The Council of Europe project uses the term "alternatives to imprisonment".
-The working definition does not include for example measures imposed on the basis of juvenile criminal law, nor persons under the aftercare of probation agencies.
-Heiskanen et al 2014, p.
+example, measures imposed on the basis of juvenile criminal law, nor persons under the aftercare of probation agencies.
+Heiskanen et al., 2014, p.
 27.

-&lt;sup>7 <http://communitysupervisionsolutions.com/saw-project/>.
+^bhttp://communitysupervisionsolutions.com/saw-project/.